Chartered accountancy offers a prestigious career with lots of opportunity for progression and high earning potential

 Salary packages may include benefits such as bonuses, profit-sharing schemes, medical insurance, pensions and car allowances.

-Income data from the Institute of Chartered Accountants in England and Wales (ICAEW) and the Stott and May Salary Survey 2015.
+Income data from the Institute of Chartered Accountants in England and Wales (ICAEW).
 Figures are intended as a guide only.

 Working hours vary depending on the role and the organisation, but typically aren't 9am to 5pm.
 Working extra hours in the evening and at weekends is quite common in order to meet deadlines, particularly in larger firms.
 As a trainee, you'll usually be given time off in lieu of any overtime worked.